 I’m about fifty-fifty on believing in God.
 For most of my life, I’ve felt that there must be more to our existence than meets the eye.
 I’d like to think that something survives after you die … I really want to believe that something survives, that maybe your consciousness endures.
 But onthe other hand, perhaps it’s like an on-off switch.
 Click!
 And you’re gone.
 Maybe that’s why I never liked to put on-off switches on Apple devices.

 There continues to be fleeting moments of something more for people.
 That’s why the magic of Tolkien’s, ‘Lord of the Rings’, or of the ‘force’ in Star Wars still captivates wide audiences.

 Still, today’s secular age is predominantly influenced by exclusive humanism.
-It forwards a very rationally controlled understanding of the world in which spiritual forces, angels or God no longer exist.
-We now assume to live in a ‘closed world system’ in which what’s right and wrong the meaning of life has no room for God.
-For example, on a recent CBC program a scientist argued that (and I’ve heard this theory from my secular friends too), that ethical questions can only be answered by evolutionary science and gene theory.
+It forwards an understanding of the world that assumes spiritual forces, angels or God no longer exist.
+We now assume to live in a ‘closed world system’, says Taylor, in which what’s right and wrong and the meaning of life has no room for God.
+For example, on a recent CBC program I was listening to, a scientist argued that (and I’ve heard this theory from my secular friends too), ethical questions can only be answered by evolutionary science and gene theory.
 The advancement of our species as mapped out for us in gene theories are what drives every ethical decision we make.
 That God and a divine order of nature can inform what we do is not even on the radar in today’s secular imagination.

 Many Christians are influence by this ‘Big Me’ mentality.
 Christians, just like everyone else in our society, see themselves as consumers who look for churches that will give them the type of worship and the programs that will best advance what ‘they think’ is spiritually best for them.
 In response, many churches, in the name of being ‘relevant,’ have moved away from their traditional forms of worship (some even worship in pubs now!) and, try to offer programs that people want.